M. oryzae-infected MoSDT1-transgenic rice showed accumulation of multiple defensive metabolites and activation of multiple metabolic pathways

 Crosstalk between multiple defensive metabolite response genes and plant hormones in M. oryzae-infected MoSDT1-transgenic rice

 Linolenic acid and linoleic acid are precursors of jasmonic acid synthesis .
-Salicylic acid (SA) and jasmonic acid (JA) are important plant hormones, play an important role in the defense response and stable growth of rice .
+Salicylic acid and jasmonic acid are important hormones of plants, which take crucial roles in defense response and stable growth of rice .
 Sun et al examined changes in the phosphorylated proteomics of rice response to SA, suggesting that SA-mediated phosphorylation regulation may lead to different resistances of the two rice varieties .
 OsVQ13 positively regulates JA signal by activating OsMPK6-OsWRKY45 signaling pathway in rice .
-Jasmonic acid reduces the sensitivity of RBSDV infection by inhibiting the brassinosteroid (BR) pathway .
-However, It is not clear about the JS/SA that contribute to defense response in rice.
+JA reduces sensitivity of RBSDV infection by inhibiting the brassinosteroid (BR) pathway .
+However, it is not clear about the JA/SA that contribute to defense response in rice.

 In this study, these two metabolites and salicylic acid were identified to accumulate in M. oryzae-infected MoSDT1-transgenic rice at 72 h.
 Meanwhile, the contents of JA, JA-Ile, and salicylic acid were higher in infected transgenic rice than infected wild-type rice.